Psilocybin

 • It's important to note that there is a wide range of possible psychedelic experiences and so each person will have a unique experience.
 From experience to experience within the same journeyer, variability also exists.
 Also, different strains and potencies of psilocybin containing mushrooms will produce different effects.

 • Commonly, a psychedelic mushroom experience lasts around 6 hours.
 It often begins within 30-45 minutes post-consumption, peaks around the 2 hour mark and diminishes over another 3-4 hours.
-In the days following the experience there is an ‘afterglow’ in which journeyers report having a greater sense of openness, cognitive flexibility, social connectedness, positive mood, acceptance, peace, and heightened taste, smell, sight, and hearing.
+In the days following the experience there may be an ‘afterglow’ in which journeyers report having a greater sense of openness, cognitive flexibility, social connectedness, positive mood, acceptance, peace, and heightened taste, smell, sight, and hearing.
 The afterglow may last 1-30 days.

 • Onset: In the first 30-60 minutes, journeyer’s may notice a general warm glow, a sense of relaxation throughout the body, and a heightening of all senses with a notable shift in vividness of colour and sound.
 This is often the point where journeyer’s have some desire to get comfortable and lay down if they haven’t done so already.
-There is often a noticing of a steady stream of thoughts arising, some difficulty focusing, and laughter starting to emerge.
+There is often a noticing of a steady stream of thoughts arising, some difficulty focusing, and at times, laughter starting to emerge.
 As the music plays, you may notice yourself fading, similar to drifting into and out of a dream, into thoughts, the visual field, and music for longer periods of time.

 • There can be an ineffable mental clarity and novel perspectives gained on personal issues.
 Journeyers may be shown seemingly objectively true and compelling aspects of reality which are often referred to as the noetic quality of a trip.
 If you had set an intention, this might be a place where insight may be gained as it arises in this expanded state of consciousness.
 Pleasant and unpleasant memories and or emotions can also emerge here.